ShareFacebook Twitter AddThis

 HOW TO PEEL YUCA

 The best way to tackle yuca's tough skin is with a knife and not a vegetable peeler.
 Start by washing and drying the yuca then cut into pieces that are three to four inches long.
-Lay each piece of yuca flat side down on a cutting board then gently slice off the skin.
+Lay each piece of yuca cut side down on a cutting board then gently slice off the skin.
 Cut each portion in half lengthwise or in quarters, depending on the thickness of the vegetable.

 HOW TO COOK YUCA